Tool Documentation & Guides

 The output is split into two main sections:

-• Short-Term Results: For each individual dataset, the tool shows key metrics like Cp, Cpk, Cpm, mean, and standard deviation.
-It also performs normality tests (Shapiro-Wilk, Anderson-Darling) and displays a process distribution plot and an Individuals Control Chart (I-Chart).
+• Short-Term Results: For each individual dataset, the tool shows key metrics like Cp, Cpk, Cpm, mean, and standard deviation, each with its 95% confidence interval.
+It also performs normality tests (Shapiro-Wilk, Anderson-Darling), displays a process distribution plot, a Q-Q Plot for visual normality assessment, and an Individuals Control Chart (I-Chart).
 You can switch between datasets using the tabs.

-• Overall Performance (Long-Term): By combining all datasets, the tool calculates the overall indices Pp and Ppk, providing insight into long-term process performance.
-This section also includes its own normality tests and charts.
+• Overall Performance (Long-Term): By combining all datasets, the tool calculates the overall indices Pp and Ppk with confidence intervals, providing insight into long-term process performance.
+This section also includes its own normality tests, distribution chart, and Q-Q Plot.

 4. Step 4: Export Your Analysis (Optional)